Johnson & Johnson Did Not Warn About Cancer Risks of Talcum Body Powder

 Posted On behalf of Simien & Simien on Feb 01, 2014 in Defective Products

-A recent study exhibits an association between talcum powder use and ovarian cancer in females
+A recent study exhibits an association between talcum powder use and ovarian cancer in females.

 Johnson & Johnson is a large pharmaceutical company for a great range of pharmaceutical, cosmetic and hygiene products, has steadily issued safety warnings and product recalls.

 Talcum powder cancer lawsuits are among the many product liability lawsuits the pharmaceutical company is facing.
 Others include the link between Tylenol and liver failure, Ethicon transvaginal mesh injuries, gynecomastia from Risperdal use in boys with early hip failure, and DePuy hip replacement parts.
+If you have been injured due to the use of Talcum Powder and you're looking for an experienced personal injury lawyer in Baton Rouge contact Simien & Simien today for a free consultation.

 South Dakota Talcum Powder Lawsuit Verdict